Global acute malnutrition

-Global Acute Malnutrition (GAM) is a measurement of the nutritional status of a population that is often used in protracted refugee situations.
+Global acute malnutrition (GAM) is a measurement of the nutritional status of a population that is often used in protracted refugee situations.

-Along with the Crude Mortality Rate, it is one of the basic indicators for assessing the severity of a humanitarian crisis.
+Along with the crude mortality rate, it is one of the basic indicators for assessing the severity of a humanitarian crisis.

 Definition

+The World Health Organization describes moderate acute malnutrition (MAM) as GAM in the 79–70% range, and severe acute malnutrition (SAM) as GAM below 70%.
+The World Health Organization also defines other measures of malnutrition including mid-upper arm circumference (MUAC), marasmus and kwashiorkor.

+An alternative definition is that a child suffers from GAM if their weight to height ratio is less than the value at −2 standard deviations on the Z-score for the same measurement in the reference population.

+SAM is defined as a weight to height ratio less than −3 standard deviations on the Z-score for the reference population.
+In practice, since the distribution of weight to height ratios is much the same in all populations, the two definitions are equivalent.
+Weight for height is chosen rather than weight for age since the latter may indicate long-term stunting rather than acute malnutrition.

 To evaluate levels of GAM, workers in an emergency measure the weight and height of children between 6 and 59 months.
 They then use the results as a proxy for the health of the population as a whole.
 The weight to height index is compared to the same index for a reference population that has no shortage of nutrition.

-All children with weight less than 80% of the median weight of children with the same height in the reference population, and/or suffering from oedema, are classified as GAM.
+All children with weight less than 80% of the median weight of children with the same height in the reference population, or suffering from oedema, are classified as GAM.

-The World Health Organization describes Moderate Acute Malnutrition (MAM) as GAM in the 79% - 70% range, and Severe Acute Malnutrition (SAM) as GAM below 70%.

-An alternative definition is that a child suffers from GAM if their weight to height ratio is less than the value at -2 standard deviations on the Z-score for the same measurement in the reference population.

-SAM is defined as a weight to height ratio less than -3 standard deviations on the Z-score for the reference population.

-In practice, since the distribution of weight to height ratios is much the same in all populations, the two definitions are equivalent.

-Weight for height is chosen rather than weight for age since the latter may indicate long-term stunting rather than acute malnutrition.

-The World Health Organization also defines other measures of malnutrition including mid-upper arm circumference (MUAC), marasmus and kwashiorkor.

 MUAC measurement, if conducted by well-trained staff, can give a quick assessment of new arrivals at a camp.
 It is based on the observation that this measurement does not change much in children between six months and five years old, so comparison to a "normal" measurement is useful.
-Based on analysis of field results, MUAC < 125 mm corresponds to GAM and MUAC < 110 mm with or without oedema corresponds to SAM.
+Based on analysis of field results, MUAC < 125 mm corresponds to MAM, and MUAC < 110 mm with or without oedema corresponds to SAM.

 Interpretation

 If 10% or more of children are classified as suffering from GAM, there is generally considered to be a serious emergency, and with over 15% the emergency is considered critical.

 According to the Integrated Food Security Phase Classification (IPC), a famine is declared if three conditions exist.
 First, at least 20% of households face extreme food shortages with limited ability to cope.
 Second, GAM prevalence exceeds 30%.
 Third, crude death rates exceed two persons per 10,000 per day.
-In 2011 the conditions in some parts of the Horn of Africa met all three criteria.
+In 2011, the conditions in some parts of the Horn of Africa met all three criteria.